marcomelilli/personal-site/content/posts/2020-05-05-generate-dynamic-open-graph-images-for-blog-posts.md

 There are lots of Open Graph properties, but the most importants are:

-* **og:title** – The title of your object as it should appear within the graph, e.g., “My blog title
+* **og:title** – The title of your object as it should appear within the graph, e.g. “My blog title"
-* **og:type** – The type of your object, e.g., “video.movie”.
-Depending on the type you specify, other properties may also be required.
 * **og:image** – An image URL which should represent your object within the graph.
 * **og:url** – The canonical URL of your object that will be used as its permanent ID in the graph, e.g., “[m](http://www.imdb.com/title/tt0117500/)ysite.com/my-awesome-blog-post“